Elementary Real Analysis: Limits of recurrent sequences

-Hence $\frac{a}{2}=\frac{1}{a}$, $a^2=2$ and $a=\sqrt{2}$. \kduk
+Hence $\frac{a}{2}=\frac{1}{a}$ $\iff$ $a^2=2$, and $a=\sqrt{2}$. \kduk

-Such computations are rigorous only when the limit of the recurrent sequence is proven to exist.
-For example, the sequence given by $a_1\equiv1$ and for $n\ge2$ by $a_n\equiv-a_{n-1}$, does {\em not} converge to $0$, although equation $L=-L$ has in $\R^*$ the only solution $L=0$.
+Such computations are rigorous only when the limit is proven to exist.
+For example, the sequence given by $a_1=1$ and $a_n=-a_{n-1}$ for $n\ge2$, does \underline{not} converge to $0$, although the equation $L=-L$ has in $\R^*$ the only solution $L=0$.
 The sequence alternates, $(a_n)=(1,-1,1,-1,\ds)$, and has no limit.